 - Please do not submit applications in binders. - 2.
 A grant coordinator reviews the grant to ensure the project meets all guidelines and that no information or documents are missing. - Incomplete or insufficient applications will be returned to the applicant. - 3.
 If project has met all guidelines, it is reviewed by the Neighborhood Grants Advisory Board (NGAB). - The NGAB is a seven-member panel of citizens, appointed by the Board of County Commissioners (BCC), who oversee grants from selection of winners to the completion of projects.
-The NGAB meets quarterly to conduct its duties, reviews applications, and conducts site visits. - 4.
+The NGAB meets quarterly to conduct its duties and site visits, and reviews applications. - 4.
 If approved by the NGAB, grants are then reviewed by the BCC for final approval. - 5.
 Once the grant has been approved by the BCC, a grants coordinator will schedule a grant orientation with the applicant to discuss next steps and have the applicant sign a letter of agreement, which states all the responsibilities of the grant winner. - 6.
 Once the agreement is signed, the grants coordinator will submit documentation to get the project purchase order approved. - Note: The vendor cannot begin the project or pull permits until the County has approved a Purchase Order. - 7.
 Once the purchase order has been approved, the grants coordinator will notify the applicant and vendor so the project can begin. - 8.
-Until the project is complete, the applicant will be required to provide bi-weekly progress reports to the grants coordinator on the 15th and 30th of each month to ensure the project is being completed in a timely manner. - Note: All projects must be completed within the same fiscal year it began. - 9.
+Until the project is complete, the applicant will be required to provide bi-weekly progress reports to the grants coordinator on the 15th and 30th of each month to ensure the project is completed in a timely manner. - 9.
 Once the project is completed and the vendor has fulfilled the contract, the applicant will submit photos of the finished project along with their final progress report to their grants coordinator.